WICG/performance-measure-memory/README.md

 ```
 The `bytes` field contains the total estimate of the web page's memory usage.

+An implementation is allowed to return `breakdown: []` if breakdown is not available.
-Each entry of the `breakdown` array describes some portion of the memory and attributes it to a set of windows and workers identified by URLs.
+Otherwise, each entry of the `breakdown` array describes some portion of the memory and attributes it to a set of windows and workers identified by URLs.
 We expect implementations to differ in the granularity of attribution.
 An implementation may return `attribution: []` indicating that the portion of the memory is attributed to the whole web page.
 The example above has fine-grained attribution for the JS memory and coarse-grained attribution for the DOM memory.